Quaker view on same sex marriages - updated December 2013

 Does a registering officer need to be present?

 Each Quaker area meeting appoints suitable members as registering officers who are normally present at the solemnisation of a marriage at a meeting for worship.
 They ensure that marriages are prepared, celebrated, witnessed, reported to the state, and legally valid.
 Quaker meetings do not have clergy.
 Since December 2011 same-sex couples may have their civil partnership registered in a registered Quaker meeting house, in the presence of a visiting local authority registrar.
+From 29 March 2014 all Quaker couples may marry in our meeting houses.

 What is the current legal position?